 Q: Oh, sure.
 Yeah.

-Kroessler: — just to talk about Borough Hall.
-Borough Hall appointed a borough historian.
+Kroessler:—just to talk about borough hall.
+Borough hall appointed a borough historian.
 Every county in the State of New York has to have a county historian and Queens appointed a complete nincompoop as borough historian.
 They have a history of appointing complete nincompoops as borough historians.
 And he actually had been on the Landmarks Commission, or the first director of the Landmarks Commission, and he was sitting as the borough historian.
-And we brought together historians, local historians from around the borough meeting at Borough Hall to talk about history, preservation and whatever else.
-And it had the potential to be a really effective tool, except that you had not exactly a bright guy at the head of the table and you have a Borough Hall administration that isn’t behind preservation, but had a group within Borough Hall been advocating strongly and pushing it could have happened, but that did not.
+We brought together historians, local historians from around the borough, meeting at borough hall to talk about history, preservation and whatever else.
+And it had the potential to be a really effective tool, except that you had not exactly a bright guy at the head of the table and you have a borough hall administration that isn’t behind preservation, but had a group within borough hall been advocating strongly and pushing it could have happened, but that did not.

-So there were these — you know, an advance of preservation as better than giving up and there were voices in favor of this from College Point to Sunnyside, Astoria, in Flushing.
+So there were these—you know, an advancement of preservation as better than giving up.
+And there were voices in favor of this from College Point to Sunnyside, Astoria, in Flushing.
 Like people around who were involved in this and were committed enough to write letters to the Landmarks Commission or the mayor or something like that.

-But at some point, after I decided I can’t waste anymore hours at Queens Borough Hall, especially after the book came out.
-Actually a bit before that, I had pretty much backed away from it and the new borough historian, Stanley Cogan, had meetings at Borough Hall.
-And I took it as — I had brought him into the Historic Districts Council, and I took it as intentional that he did not invite me to the meetings that he convened at Borough Hall, which was fine with me, because I wanted no part of what was going on there.
+But at some point I decided I can’t waste anymore hours at Queens Borough Hall, especially after the book came out.
+Actually a bit before that, I had pretty much backed away from it and the new borough historian, Stanley Cogan, had meetings at borough hall.
+And I took it as—I had brought him into the Historic Districts Council [HDC], and I took it as intentional that he did not invite me to the meetings that he convened at borough hall, which was fine with me, because I wanted no part of what was going on there.
 Because, you know, after Donald Manes killed himself, Claire Shulman became borough president and she was not a friend of preservation.

-Anyway, once Claire appointed Stanley and had these meetings at Borough Hall going nowhere, I mean, literally I just backed away from all of it.
+Anyway, once Claire appointed Stanley and had these meetings at borough hall going nowhere, I mean, literally I just backed away from all of it.
 Finished my dissertation, got other jobs, was involved in other things, but was involved in preservation on a citywide basis.
-In one of the meetings that we had with Tony, afterwards I talked to him and he asked me if I would join the Historic Districts Council, sometime in the mid ‘80s.
-I said sure, you know, not knowing what it would entail some 25 years later.
+In one of the meetings that we had with Tony, afterwards I talked to him and he asked me if I would join the Historic Districts Council [HDC], sometime in the mid ‘80s.
+I said sure, you know, not knowing what it would entail some twenty-five years later.